rtayne/TO-SQLHTTP/README.md

         http://127.0.0.1:8000/api/multi-attrs.php?ids=requesterid

 #######################################################

-There is an addional SQLTables.ahk script to list all the names of the SQLite tables in to.db
+SQLTables.ahk script to list all the names of the SQLite tables in to.db

 * Edit the SQLTables.ahk file.